Why do we learn English?

 ---|---|

-Things Fall Apart | Creative Writing - Gothic |
+Creative Writing - Gothic | Animal Farm |

-What makes a good man?
-What matters more: the story, or how you tell it? |
+What matters more: the story, or how you tell it?
+How can power corrupt individuals? |

 Summer 1 | Summer 2 |